4 Accounting Transactions that Use Journal Entries and How to Enter them in QBO

 If your business is profitable, you usually have to pay corporate taxes at the end of the year.
 Additionally, depending on the amount of corporate tax you might also have to pay quarterly or monthly tax instalments.
 If payments are made after certain due dates, interest and/or penalties on corporate income tax might also apply

-Although there are complex rules under GAAP for how to calculate and reflect income taxes, most companies can usually record the amount payable and corresponding expense as determined on their tax return.
+Although there are complex rules under GAAP for how to calculate and reflect income taxes referred to as deferred income taxes, most companies can usually record the amount payable and corresponding expense as determined on their tax return.

 To record corporate income taxes, two new accounts should be created from your chart of accounts: